CLASSIFICATION NO. 394

 DEVELOPMENT REVIEW SUPERVISOR

-Under direction, to plan, organize, direct and manage assigned staff in the function(s) of transportation, surface water and sanitary sewer engineering, the review of proposed residential, commercial, industrial development, permit processing, inspection of construction and acceptance of infrastructure, and administration of service and assessment districts; and to do other work as required.
+Under direction, to plan, organize, direct and manage assigned staff in the function(s) of transportation,, surveying, surface water, sanitary sewer, onsite wastewater and engineering, the review of proposed residential, multi-family commercial, industrial development, permit processing, inspection of construction and acceptance of infrastructure and administration of county provided function, services and service districts; and to do other work as required.

-The Development Review Supervisor oversees technical, professional and engineering staff and services within the areas of Development Review and Inspection and Acceptance of Infrastructure for either the Department of Transportation and Development (DTD) or Water Environment Services (WES) Department.
+The Development Review Supervisor oversees technical, professional and engineering staff and services within the areas of Development Review, Surveying, Onsite Wastewater, Inspection and Acceptance of Infrastructure for either the Department of Transportation and Development (DTD) or Water Environment Services (WES) Department.
 The classification provides leadership and direction for these sections in planning, budgeting and program development.

 The Development Review Supervisor differs from other supervisors within these two Departments by its focus within the areas of Development Review, Surveying and Onsite Wastewater related functions activities.
 It also differs from the Survey and CADD Supervisor which is a registered Professional Land Surveyor.

 Duties may include but are not limited to the following:

-- Plans, prioritizes and supervises several sections within a department; assists in the development and implementation of policies, goals and objectives of these sections, including design guidelines, procedures and standards; prioritizes resources and establishes schedules; monitors selected programs pertinent to these sections and directs the preparation of comprehensive reports regarding a variety of development review, service district, transportation engineering and management issues.
-In DTD, these functions are exercised within the areas of Transportation Engineering, including service districts and development review and development inspection; In WES, these functions are exercised within the areas of sanitary sewer, surface water, erosion control, assessment districts, real property acquisition and on-site sewage disposal.
+- Plans, prioritizes and supervises several sections within a department; assists in the development and implementation of policies, goals and objectives of these sections, including design guidelines, procedures and standards; prioritizes resources and establishes schedules; monitors selected programs pertinent to these sections and directs the preparation of comprehensive reports regarding a variety of development review related functions and activities.

-- Oversees the administration of special service districts and assessment districts related to road and utility improvement or wastewater collection and treatment, as appropriate; develops long range goals for these districts, articulating advantages for procedural changes; evaluates revenue and energy deregulation alternatives and their impacts to assessment and service district policies and procedures; in DTD, oversees the administration of the Local Improvement District program and the Zone of Benefit/Cost Recovery programs.
+- Oversees the administration of special service districts, local improvement districts and assessment districts; develops long range goals, articulating advantages for procedural changes; evaluates revenue and energy deregulation alternatives and their impacts to assessment, policies and procedures; oversees the administration and analysis of the Zone of Benefit/Cost Recovery programs.

-- Creates the structure for the implementation plan of the Development Review Performance Audit (DRPA) recommendations; evaluates progress on implementation of the DRPA and reports to affected departments, the appropriate Director and the Board of County Commissioners; coordinates the production of customer service materials for the development review process.
+- Creates the structure for the continuous assessment and improvement to the development review process; evaluates progress on implementation of the DRPA and reports to affected departments, the appropriate Director and the Board of County Commissioners; coordinates the production of customer service materials for the development review process.

-- Evaluates customer service delivery systems and business practices with respect to the development process, service and assessment districts and the Sunnybrook Service Center public lobby; develops customer service standards and effective management programs and systems for administering special services and responsibilities, such as involvement with utility service and assessment districts, Community Development block grants and citizen infrastructure improvement initiatives; assists in the development and implementation of procedures for application review, plan approval and field inspection and reporting.
+- Evaluates customer service delivery systems and business practices with respect to the development processes, county related function and services, public lobbies; develops customer service standards and effective management programs for the delivery of services; assists in the development and implementation of procedures for development application including plan review and approval, field inspection and reporting and project finalization.